paveljezek/ldjam/README.md

+This repo was archived and moved to [GitLab](https://gitlab.com/srpwnd/pope-builder).

 # Pope Builder
 Our try at Ludum Dare #41 jam with theme of "Combine 2 Incompatible Genres".
 We decided to merge strategy with platformer.